Drinking Again (album)

 Drinking Again is the 13th studio album by singer Dinah Washington that was released in 1962 by Roulette Records.
 The album was arranged by Don Costa and contains cover versions of jazz, blues, and pop standards.

 Washington died during the next year from a combination of alcohol and diet pills.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated October 20, 1962, peaking at No. 78 during a nine-week run on the chart.